Njoxpy/Cpp-Learning-lab/README.md

 ## Contact

-If you have any questions, suggestions, or encounter any issues, please feel free to reach out to us via email at email protected
+If you have any questions, suggestions, or encounter any issues, please feel free to reach me via [twitter](https://twitter.com/njox16)

 Happy learning and happy coding!